bhartiy/learnsellacious/pages/11.additional-attributes/global-custom-field/docs.md

 To create a global custom field follow these steps.
 Here we take a product attribute example but same can be done for other attributes too-

-1. To make a global custom field of product attribute go to Aditional Attribute->Product Atributes->New
+1. To make a global custom field of product attribute go to Aditional Attribute->Product Atributes

 ![](Screenshot%202020-05-26%20at%209.40.56%20AM.png)